 Wireless network monitoring (WNM) gives businesses a bird’s eye view of their entire network and every device on it.
 It proactively alerts network managers to issues with specific devices before they cause larger issues.
 Monitoring also collects performance data over time so companies have greater understanding of the challenges their network is facing—and how to plan for expansion.

 7SIGNAL is a cloud-based wireless network monitoring platform that continuously tests the network and devices for performance issues, maximizing uptime, device connectivity, and network ROI.
-Our Mobile Eye module lives on individual mobile and IoT devices to track roaming issues, interference, AP coverage problems, congestion, and more.
+Mobile Eye ® lives on individual mobile and IoT devices to track roaming issues, interference, AP coverage problems, congestion, and more.

 Unreliable Wi-Fi is simply not an option in manufacturing facilities, where so much relies on efficiency and cohesion.
 By measuring Wi-Fi performance from the network’s edge and capturing the end-user experience, 7SIGNAL gives you maximum visibility and control.